DogulS5/aws-clf-c02-notes/readme.md

 Reliability includes testing recovery procedures, scaling horizontally to increase aggregate system availability, and automatically recovering from failure.

 - Performance efficiency
-It is the ability to use computing resources efficiently to meet system requirements and to maintain that efficiency as demand changes and technologies evolve.
+It's the ability to use computing resources efficiently to meet system requirements and to maintain that efficiency as demand changes and technologies evolve.

 - Cost optimization
 It is the ability to run systems to deliver business value at the lowest price point.

 - Sustainability
 Sustainability is the ability to continually improve sustainability impacts by reducing energy consumption and increasing efficiency across all components of a workload by maximizing the benefits from the provisioned resources and minimizing the total resources required.

-## Advantages of cloud computing
-perating in the AWS Cloud offers many benefits over computing in on-premises or hybrid environments.

-In this section, you will learn about six advantages of cloud computing:

-- Trade upfront expense for variable expense.
-- Benefit from massive economies of scale.
-- Stop guessing capacity.
-- Increase speed and agility.
-- Stop spending money running and maintaining data centers.
-- Go global in minutes.